 LEVELING

-All of our leveling is done according to First Order, Class II standards (Federal Geodetic Commission, 1984) with an accepted uncertainty of 1.0 mm (L1/2) where L equals the one-way line length in kilometers, but we commonly achieve an observed sensitivity of 0.5 mm (L1/2) (Sylvester et al., 1993; Sylvester, 1995a).
+All of our leveling was done according to First Order, Class II standards (Federal Geodetic Commission, 1984) with an accepted uncertainty of 1.0 mm (L1/2) where L equals the one-way line length in kilometers, but we commonly achieved an observed sensitivity of 0.5 mm (L1/2) (Sylvester et al., 1993; Sylvester, 1995a).
 Bench marks are Class B rod marks (Floyd, 1978) or stainless steel plugs cemented in large boulders embedded deeply in alluvium or moraine (Sylvester, 1984), spaced no more than 50 m apart.
 Most are 40 m apart.
 Where the arrays cross faults, bench marks may be spaced as closely as 3 m to determine details of vertical displacement within the fault zone itself.
-The data are adjusted for closure, but we make no corrections for temperature, gravity, or magnetic effects, because over line lengths and shot lengths as short as these, the corrections are small enough to be neglected (Stein and others, 1986).
+The data were adjusted for closure, but we made no corrections for temperature, gravity, or magnetic effects, because over line lengths and shot lengths as short as these, the corrections are small enough to be neglected (Stein and others, 1986).

 TRILATERATION